Sample Answers to Interrogatories in a Product Defect Lawsuit

 ANSWER NO. 15: Plaintiff objects to this interrogatory as it seeks to violate the Collateral Source Rule, the information sought is irrelevant, and the discovery of which is not likely to lead to information that would be admissible at trial.
 Furthermore, the information’s probative value would be outweighed by its prejudicial effect; however, without waiving said objections, Plaintiff received benefits from Gallagher Basset through the Workers’ Compensation Commission, and Blue Cross Blue Shield.

-INTERROGATORY NO. 17: With respect to each of the past five (5) years, and at the present time, state the names and addresses of each of your employers, the dates of commencement and the termination of each employment, a detailed description of the work performed at each employment and set forth weekly wages or earnings from each employment.
+INTERROGATORY NO. 17: With respect to each of the past five (5) years, and at present, state the names and addresses of each of your employers, the dates of commencement and the termination of each employment, a detailed description of the work performed at each employment and set forth weekly wages or earnings from each employment.

-ANSWER NO. 17: Plaintiff was employed by Mike’s Family Markets from 3/17/2015 to 9/20/2018 as a deli clerk and earned $15.25 an hour.
-Plaintiff resigned from Mike’s Family Markets for a better opportunity with McDonald’s on a management track.
+ANSWER NO. 17: Plaintiff was employed by Mike’s Family Markets from 3/17/2019 to 9/20/2022 as a deli clerk and earned $15.25 an hour.
+The plaintiff resigned from Mike’s Family Markets to pursue a better opportunity with McDonald’s on a management track.

 INTERROGATORY NO. 18: If you have lost any time from your employment, business or occupation since the occurrence referred to in the complaint, state the cause of such loss of time, the date(s) of such loss of time and the amount of wages or income lost.